-But a lot of bigger agencies are going to run into other beneficial scenarios where you’re using like keyword spotting or automatic call scoring.
+But a lot of bigger agencies are going to run into other beneficial scenarios where you’re using like Automation Rules or automatic call scoring.
 So for anybody unfamiliar, call scoring would be using a machine learning algorithm to take and say, “Let’s talk about 500 phone calls and figure out which ones are actually the good leads and which ones are actually the bad leads.”

-And similar, keyword spotting, you could flag particular phrases and then go into your report and see what percentage of your calls contain the particular phrases, which can be especially helpful if, say, for instance, you know the calls that contain certain keywords are more profitable or more important to a client than what you’re previously using.
+And similar, Automation Rules, you could flag particular phrases and then go into your report and see what percentage of your calls contain the particular phrases, which can be especially helpful if, say, for instance, you know the calls that contain certain keywords are more profitable or more important to a client than what you’re previously using.

 Here we’ve got, so let’s say that you’re doing PPC for an automotive company or an automotive dealership, and they’re happy to get calls and sell vehicles to people, but they end up making a much higher return and much more profit when it comes to service.
 So you’re tracking phone calls, and previously you would say, “Hey, we got you, whatever, 50 calls this week or 100 calls this week.”

-With keyword spotting, you could actually flag the individual keywords that you know the client is more concerned with.
-So maybe they really want to push transmission repair and transmission flushes, and maybe they really want to push oil changes, and you could see which keywords are being flagged more often, and ultimately prove value to your client far more easily.
+With Automation Rules, you could actually flag the individual keywords that you know the client is more concerned with.
+So maybe they really want to push transmission repair and transmission flushes, and maybe they really want to push oil changes, and you could see which key terms are being flagged more often, and ultimately prove value to your client far more easily.

 [Madelyn:] Yeah.
-And to kind of speak to that point, so I actually had the pleasure of talking to one of our customers, MediaBeast Marketing.
+To speak to that point, so I actually had the pleasure of talking to one of our customers, MediaBeast Marketing.
 They’re a marketing agency based out of Tampa, Florida.
 And most of their customers are in the home services industry.
 So I’m sure, as you can guess, phone calls are very important to their business.

 So they were using our CallScore feature that Zack was just talking about that automatically marks a phone call as a good lead or not a good lead using our advanced algorithm that we’re pushing calls through.
 And by doing that, they realize that, “Okay, if we were just looking in AdWords, it looks like we’re driving 100 phone calls.
 But wait, when I go into CallRail, I noticed that only 75% of those are actually marked as good leads.
 There’s something wrong here.
 What’s happening?”